Sisterhood

 Women Get Things Done

-Utilizing the UN Sustainable Development Goals (SDGs) as a storytelling framework, we show how women are working together to solve problems and achieve shared aims from a large, global scale to the granular, local level.
-Highlighting a variety of non-governmental organizations, advocacy groups, activists, and ordinary citizens, we narrow our focus to six primary SDGs, across six continents, to inspire audiences.
+We show how women are working together to solve problems and achieve shared aims from a large, global scale to the granular, local level.
+Highlighting a variety of non-governmental organizations, advocacy groups, activists, and ordinary citizens across six continents.

 What does sisterhood mean to you?